Auctions trainings and resources

 Please read each Auction Notice, once published, for more details on timelines, dates, and requirements.
 Sign up for our Auctions and Trading Market email list to receive email alerts when Auction Notices are posted.

-In preparation for the first auction, we are providing additional video resources to help participants learn how to use the auction platform.
+In preparation for the first auction, we provided this additional video resource to help participants learn how to use the auction platform.

 Practice bidding demonstration